Our Pale Glory

 The years go by

 It's all right here.
-Annie brings "The Very Hungry Caterpillar" to me while I try to write.
+Annie brings her book "The Very Hungry Caterpillar" to me while I try to write at the computer.
 Okay, I say, one sec.
-Click click on the keyboard.
+Click click goes the keyboard.
 Waiting and anticipating, she begins 'reading' it to herself, "Hungy caterpillar eat one apple.
 Still hungy."
 She glances up to me.
 "Me hungy," she says.
 Yes dear.
 I nod.
 Annie is always hungry.
 My husband and I chuckle and say she identifies deeply with the caterpillar-- we didn't know how deeply.

 This deeply: she says, "When I grow up, I be a butterfly."

-A nanny in the school yard blows her nose using the inside her turtleneck shirt.
+In the school yard, a nanny blows her nose using the inside of her turtleneck shirt.
 She's talking to another nanny, who politely pretends not to notice.
 The nannies form one cluster, the mothers another.
-Neither is very appealing as a group.
+Neither group is very appealing.
+They all scare me.
+What scares me the most is their self-absorption.

-They battle boredom and fatigue, rather than go with the flow of their day.
 A child's day is something we've forgotten.
-One nanny said to me, "It's so boring."
+One tired-looking nanny said to me, "It's so boring."
 Eek, would I want to be raised by a woman who found life with me terribly boring?
-Then there are women who fight boredom as if they were fighting the four horseman of the apocolypse.
-Once when my oldest went on a 'playdate' the mother had arranged the after school snack as a lesson in food groups.
-Every diced perfectly and labeled.
-Anything to ward off the demon of boredom.
+Then there are women who fight boredom as if they were fighting the four Horseman of the Apocolypse.
+Once, when my oldest went on a "playdate," the mother had arranged the after-school snack as a lesson in food groups.
+Every (what?) diced perfectly, and labeled.

-But to me the quiet moments are the best.
-That's when we can feel each other's hearts beat as if we were still connected, that when we can talk and really listen, that's when a child can form a stronger sense of self.
+To me the quiet moments are the best.
+That's when we can feel each other's hearts beat as if we were still connected.
+That's when we can talk and really listen.
+That's when a child can form a stronger sense of self.

 "MISTER!
 GET YOUR HANDS OFF MY CHILD!"
-After screaming this, with her hands held clenched to her sides with a frightening look of defiance and powerlessness (frightening because every parent knows the feeling), she then takes after the old man, her arms suddenly flailing wildly.
+With her hands held clenched to her sides, on her face a frightening look of defiance and powerlessness (every parent knows the feeling), the mother takes after the old man, her arms flailing wildly.
 The child turns and sees her crazed mother and this old man pursuing her.
-What a site!
-The child screams in terror and collapses into a tantrum on the sidewalk.
+She screams in terror and collapses into a tantrum on the sidewalk.

 David runs out and thrusts his lunch box at me and his pictures.
-He coughs as we go to pick up Emily so I slow my pace.
-We get Emily and go home.
+He coughs as we go to pick up Emily.
+I slow my pace.
+We get Emily and walk home.
 The cold has made us tired.
-We flick on the TV and sit together in a big chair.
+At home, we flick on the TV and sit together in our big chair.